 1. Mandatory Theoretical/Empirical Paper: The majority of sociological articles use empirical data to answer theoretical questions.
 Such questions often arise from previous research.
 They can also be the result of juxtaposing two or more theories, or finding that a theory could use further development or clarification on a point, and then showing how the proposed development or clarification better explains some specific aspect or aspects of social reality.
 The Two Papers

 The empirical data explained or clarified by the theory or theories can take a number of forms.
 It can be the product of ethnographies, comparative and/or historical research, social surveys, small group or experimental laboratory research, content analyses, etc. The important point is to combine theory and empirical research.

 2. Analytical review of the literature: This paper is to be an assessment of the state of the art in some substantive area of sociology.
 This paper can take various forms.
-One possibility is a review essay and examples of this form can be found in the Journal of Economic Literature, the Psychological Review, or the Annual Review of Sociology.
+One possibility is a review essay and examples of this form can be found in the Annual Review of Sociology, the Psychological Bulletin, or the Journal of Economic Literature.
 A second approach could be a review of a field that could serve as the substantive underpinning for a graduate seminar.